-The district's participation in the Pierce County Investment Pool is voluntary and the pool is not rated by a nationally recognized statistical rating organization (NRSRO).
+The district's participation in the Pierce County investment pool is voluntary and the pool does not have a credit rating.
 The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
-The pool maintains a weighted average maturity) of 60 days or less.
+The pool maintains a weighted average maturity of 60 days or less.